 - Apply one coat of Masking Tape Sealer to prevent bleed-through under the tape.
 MultiSeal will assure razor sharp lines when the line paint is applied.
 When the line tape sealer is dry, apply two coats of MultiLine Textured White Line Paint using a 2" wide paint brush or 2" wide long-handled roller.
 Best results will be obtained with two even coats.
 Be sure each coat is dry before applying another coat.

 - Remove the tape as soon as the lines are dry.
 Do not leave tape on surface over night.
 Use care when removing masking tape.

 Other Uses for MultiMate Court Paint:

 MultiMate court paint products can also be used on basketball court surfaces, other recreational sport surfaces, around pools, walkways, outdoor patio, etc.

-Tennis Univeral also comes with reliability backed by their more than 30 years experience in the field of court and multi-sport equipment.
+Tennis Univeral comes with the knowledge and reliability backed by their 35 years experience in the field of court and multi-sport equipment.
 Aside from awnings and cabanas you can find virtually anything related to multi-sport courts that you'll ever need including nets, posts, windscreens, lighting, and "Do-It-Yourself resurfacing materials with a unique interchangeable color chart for tennis and basketball courts and "repair & resurfacing guidelines" for asphalt & concrete courts.
 Please visit their website today at www.tennisuniversal.com and take a look at their online catalogue.
 You'll be impressed by the large selection of products you can purchase from a single "one-stop-shopping" online tennis equipment store.